a2800276/hexy/README.md

 ## Installing

-Having a "Installing" section is a bit of a chicken or egg question.
-Someone reading this README has, in all likelyhood already installed the package.

 You can install the +hexy+ package by executing:

 	gem install hexy